2796gaurav/mcpconn/docs/guardrails.md

 Guardrails in `mcpconn` are enforced **on the client side**.
 This means:
 - You can add, configure, and manage guardrails in your client code.
 - The server (including remote MCP servers like OpenAI or Anthropic endpoints) does **not** enforce guardrails or content filtering by default.
-- This is a feature: guardrails are designed to empower each client to control its own content filtering and safety, rather than enforcing a global policy on the server.
+- Guardrails are **automatically applied only to tool results**.
+LLM output and user input are not filtered unless you do so manually.

 ### OpenAI and Remote MCP Servers